jonathanw82/eastbristolhops/README.md

 #### Contact:
-The Contact page has navigation across the top and footer across the bottom, with a form across the middle of the page and a submit button below that.
+The Contact page has navigation across the top and footer across the bottom, with a form across the middle of the page, and a submit button below that.
 On submit, an overlay with hops image spinning around and loading please wait is displayed while the information is being sent to via the emailJS API, once the information is sent the overlay clears and a thank you, we have received your email message is injected via javascript.
 The API is linked to the East Bristol Hops email account so all correspondence from the website is sent to that inbox.

+#### Subscribe:
+The Subscribe page has navigation across the top and footer across the bottom, with a form across the middle of the page, and a submit button below that.
+On submit, the information in the form is sent to the Mailchimp API and is accessed to see if the user has already signup if the replay is a success or an error the API sends back the respective text that is displayed in the responsediv.

+During the creation of the subscribe page, I felt it lacked a back button if there was an error, so I used Javascript to inject one that uses a global variable called globalpagename, this is created depending on where the subscribe page was first accessed from, on the landing page a modal pop up, with a link called signup! or the 'about' page with a link called mailing list these buttons also carries parameters that are the page it came from, the parameter is then sent to the backend and routed via flask to the subscribe page, when the form is filled out and the subscribe button is pressed an onclick() sends the page_name to a function in javascript it is then turned into a global variable that multiple functions can use to direct to the relevant page.

+If the form is successful, the positive response text is displayed and text mentioning that this page will automatically redirect with a back button link just in case the auto-redirect javascript fails.
+When auto-redirect function is called there is a delay of 3 seconds to allow the user to see the response text, and then the backbut() function is called, where an, if statement decides what page name is held in the globalpagename variable and then runs the relevant subroutine to take the user to the page they originally came from.

 ##

 ### Styling